mesosphere/spark-build/README.md

 ## Test

 ```
-./bin/test.sh
+make test
 ```

 This requires several env variables, and is primarily used in CI.
+It calls `make package` and `make universe`.
 Read the comment at the top of the file for a complete description.